 These four stages are hypothetical; they are a convenient way to introduce the world to the child.

-- 3. Love is the sense of Self to inspire the people of a society to live in harmony.
+Love is the sense of Self to inspire the people of a society to live in harmony4.
+Life is the sense of Self for all living creatures and the creation of person.

 Truth manifests itself as a sense of morality and correctness.
 It inspires people to live a moral life and act with a sense of correctness.
 It is also the spiritual force that compels all living beings and the person to emancipate and resume themselves in Joy.